AvalonRuFae/pxt-neopixel-3d/README.md

     setCubeColor: allows user to set color in the cube with xyz coordinates.

+For future development, you may refer to the original project of microsoft.
+Lots of functions are deleted due to the need of weight losing of the extension

 Below is the original readme file from microsoft

 # NeoPixel driver